 Each month, we transfer money from checking to savings for all of our periodic bills and expenses—one-twelfth of the annual cost of our vehicle insurance, life insurance, vacations, and yes, Christmas gifts.
 When the bill or expense needs to be paid, it’s a wonderful thing to have the money available in savings.

 Don’t mingle this money with your checking account money.
 Mingled money leaks.
-But money set aside for a specific purpose tends to get used for that purpose.
+But money set aside for a specific purpose tends to be available for that purpose when the time comes.

 2 – Set your shopping on ‘simmer’